Teen Suicide Awareness and Prevention Program

-Injury Prevention Services (IPS) has received funding from the Riverside County Department of Mental Health to assist school sites in the development of a yellow ribbon suicide prevention and awareness program.
+Since 2010, Injury Prevention Services (IPS) has received funding from the Riverside County Department of Mental Health (MHSA) to assist school districts in the development of a Teen Suicide Awareness and Prevention Program.

 - To bring awareness surrounding the issue of teen suicide.

-- To allow students to act as a resource for their peers in seeking mental health services
+- To promote positive youth development by allowing students to act as a resource for their peers in seeking mental health services.

 - To reduce teen injuries and fatalities from suicide attempts

 - Student Component